SLO42/Matcha/README.md

 # Matcha
 Second project in the 42 web dev branch, and the goal of the project is to recreate a "tinder"/dating app clone

+Make sure you have Docker and Docker-Machine installed via brew.
+then:
+docker-machine create default //once docker network create my-net  //once

+if for some reason mongodb does not auto start rerun this command as needed docker run -d -p 27017:27017 -p 3002:27018 --network my-net -v linker:/etc/mongo --restart=always --name=mongodb -e MONGO_INITDB_ROOT_USERNAME=Cancer -e MONGO_INITDB_ROOT_PASSWORD=Toxic -e MONGOD_DATABASE=matcha mongo mongod

+after docker is running.
+make sure your docker host ip is marked in the Matcha/server/.env

+for the lab i used 192.168.99.100 you may need to change this if docker used a different ip.

+change DATABASE_RESET_ON_RESTART to true. this allows for the install file to create the tables and such for use.

+then run from root.

+npm install; cd Matcha && npm install; cd server && npm install;
+this will install from the package.json's all the packages we use. then you may get back to root and run npm start. which should in theory run both front and backend